Frequently asked questions

 A development application (DA) was submitted to Wollongong City Council in December 2022 and was placed on public exhibition in January 2023.

 A series of design changes have since been incorporated in response to feedback received during public exhibition, including no changes to the location of the heritage huts and slight southern relocation of the proposed main building and sportsfield, designed to reduce impacts from neighbouring properties.
-An amended DA will be submitted to Council in August 2023 and will be determined by the Southern Regional Planning Panel.
+An amended DA was submitted to Council in August 2023 and approved by the Southern Regional Planning Panel in July 2024.

-If approved, construction is anticipated to start in early 2024.
+Construction is anticipated to start in mid-late 2024.

 What opportunities are there for community engagement?